How To Find Distance With Velocity And Time Graph

 Distance = Velocity x Time

 On a velocity-time graph, velocity is represented on the y-axis and time on the x-axis.
-Therefore, multiplying velocity and time is geometrically equivalent to calculating the area of a rectangle (or other shape) under the curve.
+Because of this, multiplying velocity and time is geometrically equivalent to calculating the area of a rectangle (or other shape) under the curve.
 This area directly corresponds to the distance traveled.

 Step-by-Step Guide to Finding Distance